GruberBrandon/Maze-solver-300/README.md

 This application is a resource to be used by teachers educating their students on the algorithms: Breadth first search and Depth first search.

+How to run:
+ - Download all files
+ - Run "main.py" using a python compiler/IDE (Pycharm recommended)

 Controls:
  - Application is controlled mainly using the buttons seen in the GUI allowing the user to: